mezez/blockchain-and-crypto-on-a-custom-built-network-protocol/protocol.md

 *
 * Response:
 * type = byte string
-* response string = HCKACK
+* response string = BRCHEESEACK
-* BRCHEESE is the confirmation of reception of broadcast by peer(s)
+* BRCHEESEACK is the confirmation of reception of broadcast by peer(s)
 * s.send(response.encode()) where s is the socket created during connection